 Use the air-dry setting on your dishwasher.
 Using the heat-dry setting can also heat the kitchen, causing the air conditioner to run more.
 Don’t use the “rinse hold” option on your dishwasher.
 It uses 3 to 7 gallons of hot water each time you use it.
 Make sure your dishwasher is full but not overloaded.
 This saves water and electricity.

 Wash clothes in cold water wherever possible.
-Also only run clothes washers when fully loaded.
+Also only running clothes washers when fully loaded.
 This will save water in addition to electricity.

 Repair leaking faucets